ahpohl/esphome-docs/components/sensor/xiaomi_wx08zm.rst

 ------------------

 To set up Xiaomi WX08ZM devices you first need to find their MAC Address so that ESPHome can identify them.
-So first, create a simple configuration without any ``xiaomi_lywsdcgq`` entries like so:
+So first, create a simple configuration without any ``xiaomi_wx08zm`` entries like so:

 .. code-block:: yaml

     esp32_ble_tracker:

-After uploading the ESP32 will immediately try to scan for BLE devices such as the Xiaomi LYWSDCGQ.
+After uploading the ESP32 will immediately try to scan for BLE devices such as the Xiaomi WX08ZM.
 When it detects these sensors, it will automatically parse the BLE message print a message like this one:

 .. code::